MeLlamoPablo/schedulebot/usage/usage-guide.md

 The `resend-invite` command is used to resend an invite to the current lobby to the player invoking the command.
 This is to be used in case the invite wasn't sent automatically for some reason.
-It takes no arguments.
+It takes one argument:

+* `id` is the ID of the event you are referring to.

 Example:

 ```
-@ScheduleBot resend-invite
+@ScheduleBot resend-invite 1
 ```

 ### convert